hollypacey/OxfordCMPP/README.md

 (See https://www.blopig.com/blog/2018/03/running-jupyter-notebook-on-a-remote-server-via-ssh/ for explanation on these steps)

-# Set up via VSCode
+## Setup via VSCode

+We recommend trying VSCode, as it has a huge amount of functionality and extensions that allow you to develop code efficiently.
+You can ssh into pplxint with it directly.

-## ssh into pplxint via VSCode:
+### ssh into pplxint via VSCode:
 - For windows: Install and setup windows openssh first [info](https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client)
 - Then setup ssh in vscode [info](https://code.visualstudio.com/docs/remote/ssh), helpful stack overflow about bastion jumping [here](https://stackoverflow.com/questions/76484417/vscode-how-to-connect-to-remote-ssh-host-inside-an-ssh-host).
 Follow instructions to make ssh keys for bastion and pplxint12/13.
   Involves making a ~/.ssh/config that will look roughly like this: